 Wishing everyone a safe and fun July 4th holiday!
 I hope it’s filled with lots of food and great company.
 Enjoy!

 small to medium yellow onions, coarsely chopped

-4 to 5 garlic cloves, minced
+garlic cloves, minced

-1/2 cup
+- 1/2 cup

 gochujang (Korean hot pepper paste)

-2 tablespoons light brown sugar
+packed light brown sugar

-2 tablespoons honey
+- 2 tablespoons

-1 teaspoon brown rice vinegar
+brown or regular rice vinegar

-1/4 cup
+- 1/4 cup

 bone-in, skin-on chicken pieces (I used drumsticks and chicken thighs; see Recipe Note)